FrancinildoAlvelim/babel-plugin-array-assignment-push/README.md

 #### Babel plugin unary push

-<p>⚠️ Important: Don't use it in production, is just proof of concept made for fun when i was learning how Babel plugins works :] </p>
+Important: Don't use it in production, is just proof of concept made for fun when i was learning how Babel plugins works :]

 This plugin allows to use '=+' to push an element in a given array